saltstack/salt/doc/topics/windows/windows-package-manager.rst

 My software installs correctly but ``pkg.installed`` says it failed
 ===================================================================

-If you have a package that seems to install properly, but Salt reports a failure then it is likely you have a ``version`` or ``full_name`` mismatch.
+If you have a package that seems to install properly but Salt reports a failure then it is likely you have a ``version`` or ``full_name`` mismatch.

 - Check the  ``full_name`` and ``version`` of the package as shown in Add/Remove Programs (``appwiz.cpl``).
 - Use ``pkg.list_pkgs`` to check that the ``full_name`` and
 ``version`` exactly matches what is installed.
-- Verify that the ``full_name`` and ``version`` of the package in the package definition file match the full name and version in Add/Remove programs.
+- Verify that the package's ``full_name`` and ``version``in the package definition file match the full name and version in Add/Remove programs.
 - Ensure that the ``version`` is wrapped in single quotes in the package definition file.